ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 overview.

 Dex configuration is located in `/etc/ipf-dex.yaml` on the IP Fabric appliance.
-It has several configuration sections and a full example of the file is located below.
+It has several configuration sections, and a full example of the file is located below.
 Please note that OIDC, SAML, and Azure have different syntaxes for the `connectors` configuration portion, which are covered separately.